watson-developer-cloud/assistant-simple/README.md

 The application is now deployed on the local system and ready to use.
 Go to `http://localhost:3000` in your browser to try it out.

-## Optional: deploying from the local system to Bluemix
+## Optional: Deploying from the local system to Bluemix

 To build the application: